 How To Scratch The Travel Itch Without Actually Traveling

-Particularly if you’re a regular traveller, staying home will seem unnatural.
-Don’t worry, you are not alone!
+Particularly if you’re a regular traveler, staying home will seem unnatural.
+Don’t worry; you are not alone!
 This is something I’m sure a lot of people are dealing with right now.
 So what can we do to recreate that sense of travel from the safety of our own homes?
-Here are some ways I’m keeping the sense of adventure alive in these uncertain times!
+Here are some ways I keep the sense of adventure alive in these uncertain times!

 1. Read travel books

 In my opinion, burying your nose in a good book is one of the best ways to escape reality for a little while!
 Choose a romantic novel set in a faraway place or an autobiography from someone who went on an amazing adventure to get you inspired.